Punktum-dk/sb-service-specification/README.md

 This specification describes version 5.X.X of the DK Hostmaster Self-service portal (SB).
 Future releases will be reflected in updates to this specification, please see the document history section below.

 The documentation is aimed at registrars for support of end-customers interacting with SB.
+The documentation is kept in English.
+The Self-service portals supports both Danish and English.

+Screenshots for depicting features can be seen bu clicking the :eye_speech_bubble: icon.
+In the documentation the English versions are linked and used, equivalent versions in Danish are available in the screenshots directory of this repository, see also: [References](#references).

 Do note that the specification describes the latest released service.
 Service version is listed in the Document History, so given changes implemented in the service are reflected in the specification.